ipolychr/content-mlops/docs/project_packaging.md

 * DVC Configuration: Implements DVC configuration in the 'dl_pipelines' stage, ensuring versioned data and reproducibility.
 * Secrets Handling: Utilizes Docker secrets for secure AWS configuration and credentials.
-* Default Command: Specifies the default command to execute when the container starts, streamlining music genre classification tasks.
+* Default Command: Specifies the default command to execute when the container starts, streamlining ser tasks.

 This Dockerfile encapsulates the entire pipeline, ensuring consistency, reproducibility, and ease of deployment in the dynamic landscape of machine learning workflows